Narcissistic Personality Disorder Treatments

 What causes narcissistic personality disorder?

-The exact cause of narcissistic personality disorder is not fully understood, but it is believed to result from a combination of genetic, environmental, and psychological factors.
+The exact cause of narcissistic personality disorder is not fully known.
+It is thought to come from a mix of genetic, environmental, and psychological factors.

 8 Steps & Tips for Maintaining Your Mental Wellbeing Informative Video